knative/eventing/docs/spec/data-plane.md

 the Sink MUST respond with `404 Not Found`.

 Every non-Callable Sink MUST respond with `202 Accepted` if the request is accepted.
-If Sink is Callabel it MAY reposne with `202 OK` and a single event in the HTTP response.
+If Sink is Callable it MAY repond with `202 OK` and a single event in the HTTP response.
 A returned event is not required to be related to the received event.
 The Callable should return a successful response if the event was processed successfully.

 If a Sink receives a request and is unable to parse a valid CloudEvent, then it MUST respond with `400 Bad Request`.